Denninger Weather Vanes & Finials Logo

 This style was popular from the 1700's right up to the Victorian era, and is also very striking with contemporary vanes.

-Each Weather Vane comes with a standard brass rod suitable for Mounting Diagram A or B:
+Each Weather Vane comes with a standard stainless steel rod suitable for Mounting Diagram A or B:

 Mounting Diagram #1